cherrywoods/swift-meta-serialization/README.md

 // or:
 let decoded = try! serialization.decode(type: /*some type*/, from: /*your raw object, some Data in this example*/)
 ```
+## Limitation
+MetaSerialization can only do it's work properly, if you do not use the function encode(to: ) of the Encodable protocol directly in your implementation of it.
+Use the encode methods of the (Un)Keyed/SingleValueEncodingContainers instead.
 ## Further documentation
 Please consult the documentation tab in github
 ## Spelling and grammar errors